 Jesus’ second coming will differ vastly

 Jesus’ second coming will differ vastly from his first entrance to this world.
-The first time, Jesus was born in utterly humble circumstances and lived a life of total obedience to the will of his Father, “making himself nothing“- to the point of dying on the cross (Philippians 2:6-8).
-But the second time around Jesus will be seen on the clouds with power and great glory and the sound of trumpets (Matthew 24:30, 31) and he will be visible to every eye (Revelation 1:7).
+The first time, Jesus was born in utterly humble circumstances and lived a life of total obedience to the will of his Father, “making himself nothing” — to the point of dying on the cross (Philippians 2:6-8).
+But the second time, Jesus will be seen on the clouds with power and great glory and the sound of trumpets (Matthew 24:30, 31) and He will be visible to every eye (Revelation 1:7).
 It is because Jesus was obedient to the point of death and consented to do the will of his Father, earning salvation for countless people, that the Father bestowed on him the name above every name and gave him the right to judge the world in righteousness (Acts 17:31).
-At that time every single person will bow before him and confess that Jesus Christ is Lord (Philippians 2:10, 11), including all those who never put their trust in him for their salvation.
+At that time, every single person will bow before him and confess that Jesus Christ is Lord (Philippians 2:10, 11), including all those who never put their trust in him for their salvation.

 Both Jesus and John mention that all tribes of the earth will mourn or wail (Revelation 1:7 and Matthew 24:30) and most scholars take this to mean that this sorrow is because of the judgment and not sadness which leads to salvation.
 This makes Jesus’ coming a very serious matter.

 Encourage each other with the second coming of Christ